-Developments in IT and other digital technologies present a huge opportunity for us to advance the way we care for patients.
+Information and digital technologies present huge opportunities to advance the way we treat and care for patients

-Better analysis of data will help the NHS to identify groups of people most at-risk of health problems, and therefore target them with support at an earlier stage, to help them stay well and out of hospital.
+- Better analysis of data will help the NHS to identify people most at risk of health problem, and offer support at an earlier stage to help them stay well.

 What we have accomplished so far

-- Ongoing digital enablement for patients to contact local health services and undertake online consultation with GPs.
-With a national pilot of NHS Online (lead by Bexley CCG)
+- We are developing a new way for people to contact local health services and undertake online consultations, and have a national pilot of NHS Online, led by Bexley CCG